 Binding to cholinoceptors

-- N receptors (nicotinergic)
+- N-receptors (nicotinergic)

-- M receptors (muscarinic)
+- M receptors (muscarinergic)

 3.1.
 Activation of the sympathetic nervous system¶